Save up to 25%… Shop Our Birthday Sale Now!

 What useful properties does this mushroom have?

-The reason behind why some mushrooms glow has been a mystery until recently.
-In 2015, researchers discovered that bioluminescent mushrooms glow to attract insects and other animals.
-These critters then spread the fungal spores to sheltered areas of the forest, helping these mushrooms spread and survive (17).
-This is particularly beneficial for our environment considering mushrooms naturally neutralize toxins in the soil (18).
+These critters then spread the fungal spores to sheltered areas of the forest, helping these mushrooms spread and survive [17].
+This is particularly beneficial for our environment, considering mushrooms naturally neutralize toxins in the soil [18].

 Fascinated By Weird Mushrooms

-Bizarre, elegant, and sometimes terrifying, weird mushrooms are as diverse as they are fascinating.
-They can be delicious, medicinal, deadly, or just plain funky, but one thing that’s certain is they are never boring.
-When it comes to the living world, weird mushrooms are truly in a realm of their own.
+They can be delicious, functional, deadly, or just plain funky, but one thing that’s certain is they are never boring.
+When it comes to the many different flora and fauna of our natural world, weird mushrooms are truly in a realm of their own.

 References